 Breast cancer, which develops in the breast tissue, is the most common form of cancer among women in the United States and worldwide.
 Approximately one in eight women, or 12.4%, will develop breast cancer over the course of her lifetime.
-Although far less common than in women, breast cancer can also develop in men.
+Although far less common than in women, breast cancer occurs in men too.

 The incidence of breast cancer has dropped dramatically since 2000.
-One theory is that this decline is due to the reduction use of hormone replacement therapy (HRT) made from horse urine after publication of the Women’s Health Initiative Study, which suggested a connection between the synthetic hormones and breast cancer.
-Death rates started declining since about 1990, in part due to increased awareness, better screening, early detection and continually improving treatment options.
+One theory is that this decline is due to the reduction in the use of hormone replacement therapy (HRT) made from horse urine after the publication of the Women’s Health Initiative Study, which suggested a connection between the synthetic hormones and breast cancer.
+Death rates started declining in about 1990, partly due to increased awareness, better screening, early detection, and continually improving breast cancer treatment options.

-Despite these encouraging statistics, about 41,760 American women are expected to die from breast cancer in 2019.
-Women under 50 have experienced the largest decreases.
-Breast cancer death rates are second only to lung cancer rates among American women.
+Women under 50 have experienced the most significant decrease.
+Breast cancer death rates are second to lung cancer among American women.

 Breast Cancer Signs, Symptoms and Diagnosis

 The signs and symptoms of breast cancer include:

 - A lump in the breast or armpit

 - Pain in the armpits or breast that does not change with your monthly cycle

 - Orange-peel texture or dimpling of breast skin

 - Swollen lymph nodes in the neck or armpit